 The PC5928 Audio Interface module is a simple way to incorporate paging, intercom, baby listen-in and door answer to the PC5015 control panel.
-The module also has built-in two-way voice capability for central station (See PC5928 Installation Manual for details).
+The module also has builtin 2-way voice capability for central station (see PC5928 Installation Manual for details).